NebulousLabs/merkletree/README.md

 	merkleRoot, proof, _, numLeaves = tree.Prove()
 	verified = merkletree.VerifyProofOfSlice(sha256.New(), merkleRoot, proof, 1, 3, numLeaves)

+	// Example 8: Build and verify a proof that the elements at segments 5-10
+	// are in the merkle root.
+The proof starts with the elements themselves. file.Seek(0, 0) // Offset needs to be set back to 0. proofBegin := uint64(5)
+	proofEnd := uint64(10) + 1
+	merkleRoot, proof, numLeaves, _ = merkletree.BuildReaderProofSlice(file, sha256.New(), segmentSize, proofBegin, proofEnd)
+	verified = merkletree.VerifyProofOfSlice(sha256.New(), merkleRoot, proof, proofBegin, proofEnd, numLeaves)

 	_ = verified
 	_ = collectiveRoot
 	_ = revisedRoot